 OUR FIRST GAME!

 Oh yeah!
 We have developed a complete game (sadly that game is not The Seeker) for the first time, and I'm pretty sure that this was unbelievable the day we started that development.
-The development of this game was made in a Game Jam organised by me 2 months before the proposed Game Jam date.
+The development of this game was made in a Game Jam organized by me 2 months before the proposed Game Jam date.
 And that's why I'm writing this post, to talk about that journey.

 Preparing a Game Jam with Friends